The Hospitality Industry

 Small to the world is huge to the Hospitality Industry

 This would customarily lead to the loss of jobs for many in the industry.
 Food joints have been forced to connect with online food delivery businesses with the hope of some respite.
-Metropolitan cities, which witnessed business visitors in plenty before the pandemic, are anticipated to be ready for tough times ahead.
+Metropolitan cities, which witnessed business visitors plenty before the pandemic, are anticipated to be ready for tough times ahead.

-The hospitality industry despite being worst hit by the pandemic, has received the least stimulus from the government.
+The hospitality industry despite being the worst hit by the pandemic has received the least stimulus from the government.
 It is not very soon, that businesses in this sector can be expected to be flourishing afresh.
-Even with the go from the government for reopening the industry in June, it would be wrong to expect the situation to get back to normal before November 2020.
+Even with the go from government reopening the industry in June, it would be wrong to expect the situation to get back to normal before November 2020.

 Change of business model for the hotel industry

-Post the pandemic, the hotel industry awaits a transformation in operations as well as setting up of business.
-Instead of huge properties, developers would be looking forward to small but multiple properties to make the process cost effective and incur less debt in the balance sheet.
+Post the pandemic, the hotel industry awaits a transformation in operations as well as the setting up of business.
+Instead of huge properties, developers would be looking forward to small but multiple properties to make the process cost-effective and incur less debt on the balance sheet.
 Domestic leisure travel facilities could see a boom in business as most people will avoid international vacations for quite some time now.

 Hospitality 2.0: The Post Covid Era

 The hospitality industry is looking for a way out to kick start business soon after the lockdown.
-There is a multitude of considerations from operational changes, repurposing property and maintaining strict hygiene measures before the onset.
+There is a multitude of considerations from operational changes, repurposing property, and maintaining strict hygiene measures before the onset.
 With many hotels and businesses in the industry being forced to shut down due to the implications of the revenue loss, the industry is hunting for new operational solutions to commence business.